Doug Sanders

 George Douglas Sanders (July 24, 1933 – April 12, 2020) was an American professional golfer who won 20 events on the PGA Tour and had four runner-up finishes at major championships.

-Early years
+Early life

 He was born into a poor family in Cedartown, Georgia, northwest of Atlanta, where his father farmed and drove trucks.
 Sanders was the fourth of five children and picked cotton as a teenager.
 The family home was near a nine-hole course and he was a self-taught golfer.

 Amateur career

 Sanders accepted an athletic scholarship to the University of Florida in Gainesville, where he played for the Gators golf team in National Collegiate Athletic Association (NCAA) competition in 1955.
 In his single year as a Gator golfer, Sanders and the team won a Southeastern Conference (SEC) championship and earned a sixth-place finish at the NCAA championship tournament—the Gators' best national championship finish at that time.
 Sanders won the 1956 Canadian Open as an amateur—the only amateur ever to do so—and turned professional shortly thereafter.
 Sanders was the last amateur to win on the PGA Tour until Scott Verplank in 1985.